 Navigating DoK in Edulastic

 Whether you are creating new items or pulling from the assessment item bank, Edulastic provides ways to keep track of DoK levels.
-If you are creating your own items, select the DoK level of the question before publishing and assigning to students.
+If you are creating your own items, select the DoK level of the question before publishing and assigning it to students.
 If you are searching for items in the bank, you can use the search and filter tools to find questions of a specific level.

 When creating new items for an assessment, you can indicate the DoK level of the question.
 Look to the grey menu on the right side of the screen and select the proper DoK level from the “Depth of Knowledge” drop-down options.
 Remember to hit “save” and your question will be tagged with the DoK level you have assigned it.